tanfwong/rfsoc_notes/_sources/ch6/opencl.md

 * Again, mapping this memory model back to our case (see {numref}`sec:hardware`):
   - The DDR4 bank connected to the PS is the host memory.
-  - The DDR4 back connected to the PL is the global memory.
+  - The DDR4 bank connected to the PS is the global memory (in our platform setting).
   - Local memory includes all memory resources within a DSP kernel generated for global variables, variables in the top-level function,  and streaming buffers.